 In all our communications, whether written, spoken, texted, emailed or published on websites, we must treat other people with respect.
 Even if we disagree with another person, fall out with them, or become angry with them, we should state our case clearly and respectfully.
+Others should always be treated with tolerance and respect.

-- If you feel you are being bullied by email, text or online, do talk to someone you trust. - Never send any bullying or threatening messages.
-Anything you write and send could be read by an adult. - Bullying should be reported to a member of staff; in some cases the Academy will inform the police - for example, threats of a sexual nature. - Keep and save any bullying emails, text messages or images. - If you can, make a note of the time and date bullying messages or images were sent, and note any details about the sender. - Don't reply to bullying or threatening text messages or emails this could make matters worse.
+- If you feel you are being bullied by email, text or online, do talk to someone you trust, if possible an adult - Never send any bullying or threatening messages.
+Anything you write and send could be read by an adult.
+Stop and think before you send. - Bullying should be reported to a member of staff or trusted adult; in some cases the Academy will inform the police for example, threats of a sexual nature. - Keep and save any bullying emails, text messages or images. - If you can, make a note of the time and date bullying messages or images were sent, and note any details about the sender. - Don't reply to bullying or threatening text messages or emails this could make matters worse.
 It also lets the offenders know that they have found a 'live' phone number or email address.
-They may get bored quite quickly if you ignore them.

-Don't forward abusive texts or emails or images to anyone.
+They may get bored quite quickly if you ignore them. - Don't forward abusive texts or emails or images to anyone.
 You could be breaking the law just by forwarding them.
-Do not reply to the sender.

-- Don't ever give out passwords to any of your accounts. - Remember that sending abusive or threatening messages is against the law.
+Do not reply to the sender. - Don't ever give out passwords to any of your accounts. - Remember that sending abusive or threatening messages is against the law.